 \section{Abstract}

-We investigate retrolensing of sun lights reflected by a photon sphere around a Reissner-Nordstr\"{o}m naked singularity.
-We apply the deflection angles of light rays reflected by slightly outside the photon sphere and rays reflected by a potential barrier near an antiphoton sphere in the strong deflection limits to the retrolensing.
-We show that the retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around a Reissner-Nordstr\"{o}m black hole because of the existence of the rays which reflected by the potential barrier.
+We investigate the retrolensing of sunlights reflected by a photon sphere and by a potential barrier near an antiphoton sphere around a Reissner-Nordstr\"{o}m naked singularity.
+We apply the deflection angles of the light rays in strong deflection limits to the retrolensing.
+We show that the retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around a Reissner-Nordstr\"{o}m black hole because of the rays reflected by the potential barrier.